higorasilverio/hono-poc/README.md

-# 🔥 Hono RESTful API on AWS Lambda with DynamoDB
+# 🔥 Hono RESTful API on AWS Lambda with RDS (MySQL)

 A lightweight serverless CRUD API built with [Hono](https://hono.dev/), deployed using AWS Lambda and provisioned with AWS CDK.
-Data is stored persistently in DynamoDB.
+Data is stored persistently in a MySQL-compatible RDS instance.

 ## 🚀 Features

 - ⚡️ Fast and minimal REST API using [Hono](https://hono.dev/)
-- 🗃️ Persistent storage with DynamoDB
+- 🗄️ Persistent storage with Amazon RDS (MySQL engine)
 - ☁️ Serverless deployment via AWS Lambda
 - 🛠️ Infrastructure as Code with AWS CDK (TypeScript)
 - 🧪 Supports full CRUD: POST, GET, PUT, DELETE